fate2013/strawberry/README.md

 *	as_array: return array instead of model instance

 #####	Relation
+*	Declare
+	-	use getter method to declare a relation, eg: function User:get_profile() return self:has_one(Profile) end

 *	has one
 	-	return one-one relation, foreign key in destination table